Micaxs/aladia-api/README.md

 # Aladia NestJS Monorepo

 Monorepo with a public HTTP gateway and an authentication microservice communicating via NestJS TCP microservices.

-The configuration is handled with environment variables (.env file), make sure to create one when running locally.
+The configuration is handled with environment variables (.env file), make sure to create one when running locally according to the configuration specs.

 ## Project Structure